Skip to Main Content

 How do Chinese production regulations affect scheduling?

-Here is how the picture comes together.
 Chinese shoots need China Film Administration approval and planning with local Film Bureaus.
-Our ADs factor in permit processing times, content review needs, and the need for a Chinese co-production partner when building global shoots schedules.
+Our ADs factor in permit processing times, content review, and the need for a Chinese co-production partner when they build schedules for global shoots.

 Do your ADs speak both Mandarin and English?

 Yes, all our ADs for global shoots are fluent in both Mandarin and English.
-This is key for Chinese co-productions where communication between global directors and local crews must be precise and immediate.
+This matters on Chinese co-productions, where talk between global directors and local crews must be precise and quick.

 Can you provide AD teams for multi-unit productions?